-The study confirmed earlier research that shows that people who work with a financial advisor over time are more prepared for retirement than people who don’t.
-“Consistently, our research has shown that those who work with an advisor are more likely to have a plan, have a better grasp of their financial situation and generally feel more confident in their retirement security,” said Jafor Iqbal, assistant vice president of the LIMRA Secure Retirement Institute.
+“Consistently, our research has shown that those who work with an advisor are more likely to have a plan, have a better grasp of their financial situation and generally feel more confident in their retirement security,” Jafor Iqbal, assistant vice president of the LIMRA Secure Retirement Institute, states.

-In each case, though, those who work with professional financial advisors were substantially more likely to have completed these vital financial planning steps than those who do not work with an advisor.
+However, it has been reported in each case that those who have worked with professional financial advisors are substantially more likely to have completed these vital financial planning steps than those who do not work with an advisor.

 A qualified advisor may help you and your family in the following ways:

-- Providing a roadmap.
-A good advisor, from whatever background, will help you develop a snapshot of your current financial condition, and help you develop a realistic plan to get you toward your financial goals while protecting what you already have.
-Many people report feeling better about their finances very quickly after the first few meetings, because they now have a clear understanding of their situation, and have a track to run on.
-They have a better idea of how much they should be saving and investing, and have specific advice on how to do it.
+Many people report feeling better about their finances very quickly after the first few meetings.
+These positive feelings come from having a clear understanding of their situation.
+They have a better idea of how much they should be saving and investing, as well as having specific advice on how to do it.

-- Continuity.
-Many times one spouse handles most of the financial affairs.
-But if that spouse dies or becomes disabled, the other spouse may not be comfortable with taking over the financial decision-making, and may simply not be capable of doing it as well.
+It is not uncommon for one spouse to handle most of the financial affairs.
+But if unfortunate circumstances strike, the other spouse may not be comfortable with, or capable of, taking over the financial decision-making.
 A financial advisor can provide needed continuity and assistance through difficulty and tragedy.